 After searching in vain for a fast, go-anywhere powercat to replace the family’s Mitchell 31, he decided to commission and build one of his own.
 He was so pleased with the concept drawings that he decided to turn it into a business.

-There’s even a large trampoline net slung between the two forward hulls for lounging in the sun.
-Building it in aluminium is another shrewd choice that not only keeps the weight and development costs down but also allows a degree of customisation for future clients.
+Building in aluminium is a shrewd choice that not only keeps the weight and development costs down but also allows a degree of customisation for future clients.
 Plus it’s a very tough but sustainable material that can be infinitely recycled.

 In the short term Weatherley plans to use his new boat for day trips and weekends in the Solent with his wife and four young children but ultimately has ambitions for more adventurous bluewater cruising – hence the range requirements.